 N.B.
-Keeping Children Safe in Education, DfE 2016 refers to this role as Designated Safeguarding Lead - DSL
+Keeping Children Safe in Education, DfE 2016 refers to this role as Designated Safeguarding Lead - DSL email to: admin@hhs.herts.sch.uk

-Ashlyns School's governing body will ensure that the school designates an appropriate senior member of staff to take lead responsibility for child protection.
-This person has the status and authority within the school to carry out the duties of the post including committing resources and, where appropriate, supporting and directing other staff.
+Governing bodies and proprietors should ensure that the school or college designates an appropriate senior member of staff to take lead responsibility for child protection.
+This person should have the status and authority within the school to carry out the duties of the post including committing resources and, where appropriate, supporting and directing other staff.

-During term time the designated safeguarding lead and or a deputy will always be available (during school hours) for staff in the school to discuss any safeguarding concerns and individual arrangement for out of hours/out of term activities
+During term time the designated safeguarding lead and or a deputy will always be available (during school or college hours) for staff in the school or college to discuss any safeguarding concerns and individual arrangement for out of hours/out of term activities will be: (individual school needs to outline these below):